What is Brunton Compass?

-- Align vertical edge of compass with angle of plane
+- Align the vertical edge of the compass with the angle of the plane

-- Read angle from vernier scale on compass
+- Read the angle from the vernier scale on the compass

 Bull eyes level

-- Used to take angle measurements of strike.
+- Used to take angle measurements of the strike.

-- Points to magnetic North and it are damped using the magnet below the pivot point.
+- Points to magnetic North and it is damped using the magnet below the pivot point.
 But the bearing can be adjusted accordingly by rotating the declination zero pin.

 - 360-degree Graduated Circle – Used for azimuth readings that are accurate to half of a degree.

 - Used for measuring dip using the long level on the vernier.

 - Helps to lock the needle in place in order to take a reading.

 - The vernier is used for inclination measurements with an accuracy of 30 minutes.